 If you need to paint a rubber surface—like a ball for a particular sporting event—plan ahead.
 Since the structure of the material is quite porous, spray paints will dry for at least 24 hours.

-Here are some tips on how to speed up the drying of the paint:
+Here are some tips to help speed up the drying process when using spray paint: